Bermuda – The First One Hundred Years

 Our vision is to bring 17th century Bermuda to life, the first 100 years.
-The first timber framed mud and stud Palmetto thatched home to the first Bermuda Limestone home in a span of 100 years.
-To accentuate the historic appearance of the site we have planted many endemic and native trees and plants with lovely gardens of Bermuda Mystery Roses.
-We will reenact the period for visitor groups by dressing in period costume and demonstrating early building techniques and the 18th and 17th century lifestyle including cooking methods/recipes always encouraging interaction.
+The first timber framed mud and stud palmetto thatched home to the first Bermuda limestone home in a span of 100 years.
+To accentuate the historic appearance of the site we have planted many endemic and native trees and plants with lovely gardens of Bermuda Mystery Roses including the beautifully scented agrippina.
+By arrangement we will reenact the period for visitor groups by dressing in period costume and demonstrating early building techniques, tools and materials.
+We will also illustrate the 18th and 17th century lifestyle and challenges always encouraging interaction.
+The Islanders said “eat it up, wear it out, make it do or do without”.. or make it yourself from the natural resources.
+The palmetto is the “everything tree” because it served so many purposes “without which tree life in Bermuda would not have been so commodious.”

-St David’s island Historical Society is embarking on A SITE RESTORATION PROJECT – “Bermuda, the first 100 years”
+St David’s island Historical Society completed THE SITE RESTORATION PROJECT – “Bermuda, the first 100 years”

-We are removing from this site many invasive and unnatural plants, shrubs and trees such as Pittosporum, Natal plum, Match-me-if-you- can, Pride of India, Fiddlewood, Oleander, Jumby bean, Naupaka and Mexican pepper (all at or around Carter House).We are restoring most of this site to its 18th/17th century appearance by planting native and endemic plants, shrubs and trees which are naturally salt and wind resistant
+We have removed from this site many invasive and unnatural plants, shrubs and trees such as Pittosporum, Natal plum, Match-me-if-you- can, Pride of India, Fiddlewood, Oleander, Jumby bean, Naupaka and Mexican pepper (all at or around Carter House).We are restoring the site to its 18th/17th century appearance by planting native and endemic plants, shrubs and trees which are naturally salt and wind resistant.

-Our intention is to add more native/endemic species as and when we can get them but not all will grow well at this location, such as mangroves.
+Our intention is to add more native/endemic species as and when we can get them but not all will grow well at this location, for example mangroves.

 This slideshow requires JavaScript.